 Since it exists entirely online, it’s also the perfect place for digital products.
 Why would anyone choose to drive to a store to buy something when they can download it instantly on Amazon?

 Here are a few stats specific to their digital product sales:

-- For ebooks, Amazon has roughly 65% of the U.S. market cornered.
+- For ebooks, Amazon has roughly 80% of the English-reading market cornered.